Sameer8750/VerveBridge_Internship_Task3/README.md

 - Share feedback or suggestions for improvement.
 - Collaborate by sharing new data or insights.

+## Conclusion :

+The Football Strategy Dashboard serves as a valuable tool for understanding and optimizing football game strategies through detailed metrics and analysis.
+Coaches and analysts can leverage this information to make informed decisions based on statistical evidence and situational contexts

 ## 📬 Contact :
 Reach out to me: